shub1504/Networking-Keywords/README.md

           ip netns add net1
           ip netns add net2
           ip link add vxcan1 netns net1 type vxcan peer name vxcan2 netns net2

+**9. TUN:**  A TUN is a network TUNnel used to create virtual point to point connections

+**10. TAP:**  A TAP stands for network TAP and refers to a virtual network interface tht operates at the link layer of the OSI model.
+It allows for the interception of network traffic in a way that can be useful for various networking applicataions,including VPN and packet analysis.

+**11. Open VSwitch:**  Its is a open source viertual switch designed for network automtion and managed in a virtualized environment.
+It enables communication between VM and integrates with various HYPERVISOR and cloud platform.